 John recently purchased a 4-room BTO HDB flat with his wife and their newborn son at Punggol.
 His property is estimated to fetch a monthly rental of $2,500.

-Even though the property evaluated in both Case Study 1 and 2 is the exact same unit, John pays a heftier tax in Case Study 2.
+Even though the unit evaluated in both Case Study 1 and 2 is the exact same unit, John pays a heftier tax in Case Study 2.

 Was this article helpful?
 Good things must share!